 We divide discrete speech tokens into two main categories, ``phonetic tokens'' and ``audio codec tokens'', based on how they are learned and their perceived properties.\footnote{In some literature, phonetic tokens are referred to as ``semantic tokens''~\citep{audiolm}.
 However, it’s important to clarify that ``semantic'' in this context does not imply the traditional linguistic meaning, as these tokens are more akin to phonetic units~\citep{sicherman2023analysing} and do not typically carry semantic content.
 Therefore, we use the term ``phonetic tokens'' throughout this paper.}

-\paragraph{Phonetic Tokens} Phonetic tokens are most commonly derived by quantizing self-supervised speech representations~\citep{mohamed2022self} or, occasionally, supervised encoders from a pre-trained ASR model (as in Cosyvoice~\citep{du2024cosyvoice}, GLM-4-voice~\citep{zeng2024glm}, and WhisperSpeech~\citep{WhisperSpeech}).
-These quantized representations have been shown to capture linguistic information and have strong correlation with phonetic units~\citep{sicherman2023analysing}.
-The pioneering pure speech LM, GSLM~\citep{GSLM}, treated these tokens as ``pseudo text,'' allowing the model to function similarly to text-based LMs and to generate phonetically coherent speech.
+\paragraph{Phonetic tokens} Phonetic tokens are most commonly derived by quantizing self-supervised speech representations~\citep{mohamed2022self} or, occasionally, supervised encoders from a pre-trained ASR model (as in CosyVoice~\citep{du2024cosyvoice}, GLM-4-Voice~\citep{zeng2024glm}, and WhisperSpeech~\citep{WhisperSpeech}).
+These quantized representations tend to have strong similarity to phonetic units~\citep{sicherman2023analysing}.
+The pioneering pure speech LM GSLM~\citep{GSLM} treated these tokens as ``pseudo text,'' allowing the model to function similarly to text-based LMs and to generate phonetically coherent speech.
 These tokens, learned directly from raw speech, formed a foundation for subsequent research, often described as ``textless NLP''~\citep{polyak21_interspeech, GSLM, pGSLM, dGSLM, twist}.

-The process of deriving phonetic tokens involves several design decisions, such as selecting a pre-trained representaiton model, which layer’s representations to quantize, and the number of clusters.
+The process of deriving phonetic tokens involves several design decisions, such as selecting a pre-trained representation model, which layer’s representations to quantize, and the number of clusters.
 Different layers in SSL speech models tend to encode different types of information~\citep{hubert, mousavi2024should,pasad2023comparative}.
 Representations from layers rich in phonetic information are typically chosen for extracting phonetic tokens.
-The number of clusters is also a key hyperparameter, and is often optimized based on downstream task performance, or the ABX task~\citep{schatz2013evaluating} which is a good proxy for downstream performance.
+The number of clusters is also a key hyperparameter, and is often optimized based on downstream task performance or a proxy task (e.g., the ABX task~\citep{schatz2013evaluating}).
 Too few clusters may result in a loss of fine-grained phonetic information, while too many clusters may risk encoding undesirable speaker-specific features~\citep{GSLM, kharitonov2022textless}.

-\paragraph{Audio Codec Tokens} In contrast to phonetic tokens, audio codec tokens are intended to capture more detailed acoustic characteristics.
+\paragraph{Audio codec tokens} In contrast to phonetic tokens, audio codec tokens are intended to capture more detailed acoustic characteristics.
 These tokens are derived from neural codec models, which were originally designed for audio compression and therefore for faithful reconstruction of audio from its encoding~\citep{soundstream,encodec}.
 Although audio codecs were initially intended for compression, their intermediate discrete representations have proven valuable as tokens in \slms~\citep{audiolm}.